 What is the best way to learn hand lettering?

 Like in any other art field, the key in hand lettering is continuous learning and re-learning of techniques.
 You need to gather specific knowledge, like techniques and tips from other artists and experts.
-Furthermore, finding the best hand lettering pens to use is as important.
+Furthermore, finding suitable hand lettering pens to use is as important.

 But as we know, knowing is just half the battle.
 The other half is practice, practice, and practice!
 Other than purchasing the hardcover ones, you can also look for the hand lettering books for beginners PDF to practice more.